loglux/BlackBinCollection/README.md

 # Black Bin Collection Day in Belfast
-The scritpt takes the next Black Bin collection date information from Belfast City Hall Website https://dof.belfastcity.gov.uk/BinCollectionSchedulesV2/addressLookup.aspx
+The scritpt takes the next Black Bin collection date information from Belfast City Hall Website https://dof.belfastcity.gov.uk/BinCollectionSchedulesV2/addressLookup.aspx And then publish the event in your Outlook Calendar.
 ## Requirements
 ```angular2html
 selenium